PavanRangani/docs/docs/prd/tasks/task-count-widget.md

 # Task Count Widget

+Note: This feature was removed when we introduced Chat.
+We wanted to show two separate icons for Tasks and Chats.
+So after adding it, header becomes congested.

 Widget shows the open tasks counts of the login user where the login user has been added as Responsible.

 It shows 3 types of counts –